esakal/react-workshop/workshop-guides/2-intermediate/intermediate-2.md

 - [ ] show the edit name button **only** on hover (onMouseEnter, onMouseLeave)
   - the edit logic will be handled in another ticket

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/16)

 ### Ticket Intermediate-2.5 (create channel)
 > You can continue your work or checkout and continue with branch [intermediate-2.5](https://github.com/esakal/react-workshop/tree/intermediate-2.5)